Sodium: Physiology

 The renin–angiotensin system regulates the amount of fluid and sodium concentration in the body.
 Reduction of blood pressure and sodium concentration in the kidney result in the production of renin, which in turn produces aldosterone and angiotensin, which stimulates the reabsorption of sodium back into the bloodstream.
 When the concentration of sodium increases, the production of renin decreases, and the sodium concentration returns to normal.
 The sodium ion (Na+) is an important electrolyte in neuron function, and in osmoregulation between cells and the extracellular fluid.
 This is accomplished in all animals by Na+/K+-ATPase, an active transporter pumping ions against the gradient, and sodium/potassium channels.
+The difference in extracellular and intracellular ion concentration, maintained by the sodium-potassium pump, produce electrical signals in the form of action potentials that supports cardiac muscle contraction and promote long-distance communication between neurons.
 Sodium is the most prevalent metallic ion in extracellular fluid.

 In humans, unusually low or high sodium levels in the blood is recognized in medicine as hyponatremia and hypernatremia.
 These conditions may be caused by genetic factors, ageing, or prolonged vomiting or diarrhea.